I get this question a lot; "How can I speed up the break-in period of an item I made?"

 Great question!
 Over time, the silks that you work with from Darn Good Yarn will get softer and softer.
 However, I understand there are times where you want that vintage soft look.

-So follow these easy tutorial and you’ll be on your way to experience the softness that all of Darn Good Yarn’s Recycled Silk Yarns and Ribbons can bring!
+So follow these easy tutorials and you'll be on your way to experience the softness that all of Darn Good Yarn's Recycled Silk Yarns and Ribbons can bring!

 What you need:

 5-7 tennis balls depending on the size of your dryer and/or project